"Secondary Private Applied Study" in the

 Students must register by the add/drop deadline.

-Printable secondary lesson forms will be available online during the Add/Drop period.
+Printable secondary lesson forms are also available online during the Add/Drop period.
 Click Here to download your Secondary Lesson Form during add/drop.
 (Access to the online form expires on the add/drop deadline.)

 - Students who have taken credit lessons at Oberlin within the past two semesters are not required to re-audition, but are required to submit an audition/consent form once per year - usually Fall.
 (Though not required to re-audition, students may be asked to play again for faculty sponsor to assist with student/faculty teaching placement and assignments.)
 If a faculty member has approved you for secondary study without an audition, please submit the consent form, signed by the faculty member, to the Main Conservatory Office by the end of the *first week of classes.